vladen/aeroflow/specifications/readme.md

 }));
 ```

-Emits value returned by @alternate when flow is empty.
+Emits "next" notification with value returned by @alternate when flow is empty.

 ```js
 var alternate = 'alternate';